lrusso/MobilityLauncher/README.md

 How to type a message?
 There are two ways available:
 - Press up and down to move through characters and symbols and press right to input the selected character.
-- Use the voice recognition system with up to 10 possible interpretations for you to select (may requiere Internet).
+- Use the voice recognition system with up to 10 possible interpretations for you to select (may require Internet).

 How to manage a call:
 - Press up to answer the call